nikoladobr/mini-ecommerce/README.md

 # Mini E-commerce Full-Stack Application

-This project is a mini e-commerce platform built for the Bosch FullStack Internship Task.
+This project is a mini e-commerce platform.
 It consists of a React frontend and a .NET 8 backend using RESTful architecture and modern development practices.

 ---